Special Services - Appointments Necessary

 We hold a sexual health clinic which is open to patients and none patients of all ages.
 Please call the Surgery to make enquiries.

 The doctors are able to carry out a number of minor surgical procedures on the surgery premises.
-Appointments for these can be made after initial consultation with the doctor.
+A consultation with the doctor is needed before you can be added to the waiting list for an appointments.

 A primary course of three injections one month apart should be followed by two booster injections, 10 years apart.
 For adults who have received five doses of tetanus, either in childhood or as above, booster doses are not recommended, other than at times of tetanus-prone injury.
 The practice nurse will be pleased to advise you.